smeets/cff/README.md

  - obfuscation improves with other obfuscation techniques: inlining, substitution

 ## weaknesses
- > An obvious weakness of control flow flattening is the performance penalty.
+An obvious weakness of control flow flattening is the performance penalty.
+Most performance bottlenecks are caused by cache problems and the flattened control flow certainly doesn't help the cache to perform better.
+While many compilers try to optimize the branches of a switch construction the flattened graph is by design the worst possible case: a shitload of unique cases.

+Most compilers will optimize and generate a binary tree probe procedure, O(log N), for finding the correct case and this helps tremendously compared to standard linear probing, which is O(N).
+In fact it is a good guess that the compiler will generate a combination of the two.

  - very poor cache performance by design (lots of branches)
  - depending on switch impl. and no. of cases it could consume a big chunk of the jump prediction table